-On July 21, 2009, we entered into an agreement to sell the Star Alpha to an unaffiliated third party for gross proceeds of approximately \$19.9 million.
-We classified the Star Alpha as an asset held for sale during the third quarter 2009 and as a result recorded an impairment loss of \$75.2 million during the year ended December 31, 2009.
+On July 21, 2009, we entered into an agreement to sell Star Alpha to an unaffiliated third party for gross proceeds of approximately \$19.9 million.
+We classified Star Alpha as an asset held for sale during the third quarter 2009 and as a result recorded an impairment loss of \$75.2 million during the year ended December 31, 2009.
 We delivered the vessel to its new owners on December 21, 2009.

-On January 18, 2010, we entered into an agreement to sell the Star Beta to an unaffiliated third party for gross proceeds of approximately \$22.0 million.
-We classified the Star Beta as an asset held for sale during the first quarter 2010 and as a result recorded an impairment loss of \$34.9 million during the year ended December 31, 2010.
+On January 18, 2010, we entered into an agreement to sell Star Beta to an unaffiliated third party for gross proceeds of approximately \$22.0 million.
+We classified Star Beta as an asset held for sale during the first quarter 2010 and as a result recorded an impairment loss of \$34.9 million during the year ended December 31, 2010.
 We delivered the vessel to its new owners on July 7, 2010.

-On February 22, 2012 the Company entered into an agreement with a third party in order to sell the vessel Star Ypsilon together with a quantity of 667 metric tons of fuel oil, for a contracted price of \$9.13 million less address commission of 3% and brokerage commission of 1%.
+On February 22, 2012, we entered into an agreement with a third party in order to sell Star Ypsilon, together with a quantity of 667 metric tons of fuel oil, for a contracted price of \$9.13 million less address commission of 3% and brokerage commission of 2%.
 The vessel was delivered to its purchasers on March 9, 2012.
-Due to the sale of vessel Star Ypsilon, the Company prepaid an amount of \$7.36 million on March 7, 2012, in accordance with the terms of the \$64.5 million loan agreement with HSH Nordbank AG and the mortgage over the respective vessel was released.
+In connection with the sale of Star Ypsilon, and in accordance with terms of the \$64.5 million loan facility with HSH, on March 7, 2012 we repaid \$7.36 million of the outstanding borrowings under that loan facility and the mortgage over the vessel was released.